 - offer meaningful I&T-related work, subject to the vetting of the universities.

+The participating universities are responsible for administering the Scheme.
 Individual universities have prescribed their respective application procedures and arrangements.
 Interested students and employers are welcomed to approach the respective universities.

 Videos of Case Sharing by Student Interns

 Interested students and employers may contact the following universities -

 |The Hong Kong University of Science and Technology||Career Center

 Tel: (852) 2358 6688